dario-pedro/Deep-Learning/README.md

-Assignments for Udacity Deep Learning class with TensorFlow
+This repo contains my solutions for the assignments for Udacity Deep Learning class with TensorFlow
 ===========================================================

 Course information can be found at https://www.udacity.com/course/deep-learning--ud730